scylladb/scylladb/docs/alternator/compatibility.md

-# Scylla Alternator for DynamoDB users
+# ScyllaDB Alternator for DynamoDB users

 Scylla supports the DynamoDB API (this feature is codenamed "Alternator").
 Our goal is to support any application written for Amazon DynamoDB.